-During the months of May through September, marine turtles including the loggerhead, green, and occasionally a rare leatherback sea turtle, journey to the shores of North Peninsula State Park to nest.
+During the months of May through September, marine turtles including the loggerhead, green and occasionally a rare leatherback journey to the shores of North Peninsula State Park to nest.

 Across State Road A1A down Highbridge Road, Smith Creek Landing offers access to the Intracoastal Waterway where visitors can crab or fish along its banks.

-A bicycle maintenance station has all the tools necessary to perform bike repairs for cyclists enjoying a ride down the Ormond Scenic Loop.
-It is the perfect spot to picnic and rest after hiking the two mile Coastal Strand Trail.
+A bicycle maintenance station has all the tools necessary to perform repairs for cyclists enjoying a ride on the Ormond Scenic Loop.
+It's the perfect spot to picnic and rest after hiking the 2-mile Coastal Strand Trail.
 This trail offers visitors the chance to see rare creatures such as indigo snakes and gopher tortoises.
-Bird-watchers will enjoy spotting the native and migratory species seen in this park.
+Bird-watchers will enjoy spotting the native and migratory species in the park.

 The park is located on State Road A1A four miles south of Flagler Beach.
-There is no mail delivery to this park.
 All mail delivery is through Gamble Rogers Memorial State Recreation Area at Flagler Beach.

 Plan Your Visit

 Birding at North Peninsula

 North Atlantic Right Whales Halo and her calf

 Sea Turtles at North Peninsula

 People Make the Parks